I don't know if you're looking for romance or...

 - Their concerts put a lot of emphasis on audience participation in general.

-- Added Alliterative Appeal: "Bigger Boys and Stolen Sweethearts".
+- Alliterative Title: "Bigger Boys and Stolen Sweethearts".

 - B-Side: Their B-Sides have always been popular, but the most notable case would be "Chun-Li's Spinning Bird Kick" which was nominated for a Grammy.